BWibo/pihole-lists/README.md

-# pihole-lists
+# PI-Hole 5 lists

-Ad-/Blocklist and whitelists for pihole 5
+This repo contains Ad-/Blocklist and whitelists for [Pi-hole 5](https://pi-hole.net/).